AV-Lip-Sync+: Leveraging AV-HuBERT to Exploit Multimodal Inconsistency for Deepfake Detection of Frontal Face Videos: Experiments

 Table \ref{tab:AV_HuBERT_on_all_test_sets} shows the performance of the proposed AV-Lip-Sync+ model evaluated on the FakeAVCeleb dataset.
 The manipulation methods of Faceswap, Faceswap-wav2lip, Fsgan, Fsgan-wav2lip, RTVC, and wav2lip are all seen during the model training process.
 It is obvious that AV-Lip-Sync+ performed well on almost all test sets except Faceswap and Fsgan.
 The main reason may be that the AV-HuBERT feature extractor only extracts visual information from lip images and ignores information outside the lip region.
-Figure \ref{fig:auc_roc} shows the ROC curves and corresponding AUC scores for all test sets.
+Fig. 3 shows the ROC curves and AUC scores for all test sets.
 The AUC scores under different manipulation conditions are all above 0.96.
-Additionally, we visualize the features of the AV-Lip-Sync+ model as shown in Fig. \ref{fig:tsne}.
-The t-SNE feature visualization confirms the descriminative ability of our proposed model.
-Only very few Faceswap and Fsgan test samples were mixed with real samples, and all test samples of other manipulation methods were perfectly classified as ``Fake''.

-Facial features are crucial for detecting deepfake videos, as local or entire facial regions may contain artifacts resulting from video manipulation.
-To address the limitations of the proposed AV-Lip-Sync+ model on Faceswap and Fsgan test samples, we used a ViViT-based face encoder to inject face embeddings into an ensemble model (called Lip-Sync+ with FE).
-As shown in Table \ref{tab:AVH_TCN_Fusion_with_other_models}, the accuracy of Faceswap and Fsgan test sets increased from 0.91 to 0.98 and 0.96, respectively.
-The results show that providing supplementary information to the proposed model can improve the detection of videos of faces manipulated by Faceswap and Fsgan techniques.
+Facial features are crucial for detecting deepfake videos, as local or entire face regions may contain artifacts caused by video manipulation.
+To address the limitations of AV-Lip-Sync+ on Faceswap and Fsgan test samples, we used a ViViT-based face encoder to inject face embeddings into an ensemble model (called Lip-Sync+ with FE).
+As shown in Table \ref{tab:AVH_TCN_Fusion_with_other_models}, the accuracy of Faceswap and Fsgan test sets increased from 90.71\% and 91.43\% to 97.14\% and 96.43\%, respectively.
+The results show that providing supplementary information to the proposed model can improve the detection of videos with tampered faces through Faceswap and Fsgan techniques.

-We also compared our models (AV-Lip-Sync+ and AV-Lip-Sync+ with FE) with other audio-visual deepfake video detection models.
-In Table \ref{tab:AVH_TCN_Fusion_with_other_models}, AVH-TCN refers to the model with AV-HuBERT feature extraction followed by MS-TCN, temporal pooling and linear layer (i.e., AVH-TCN detects fake videos based on $\vec F_{av}$), while AVH-TCN-Sync refers to the counterpart model for detection based on the speech-lip synchronization feature $\vec F_{sync}$.
-Both AVH-TCN and AVH-TCN-Sync are considered simplified versions of AV-Lip-Sync+.
-As shown in Table \ref{tab:AVH_TCN_Fusion_with_other_models}, both AVH-TCN and AVH-TCN-Sync generally performed better than previous methods but worse than AV-Lip-Sync+ and AV-Lip-Sync+ with FE.
-Our AV-Lip-Sync+ and AV-Lip-Sync+ with FE models achieve state-of-the-art results in all test sets.